Keeping the grass growing green

 Reseeding and turfing the narrow areas

-We support other pathways which are getting thin by over-seeding, espeically in the popular areas such as the herbaceous border in the spring and autumn.
+We support other pathways which are getting thin by over-seeding, especially in popular areas such as the herbaceous border in the Spring and Autumn.

 Regular checks and rotation